admaloch-dos/florida-county-timeline-tool/README.md

 --PHP(Will be added to website in PHP file upon approval)<br/>

 <b>Takeaways:</b><br/>
 The most challenging part of this project was figuring out a way to effectively bring together our set of maps, data and documents that don’t always overlap or directly correspond to each other in a logical way.
 The resulting tool allows a user to choose any modern county, view its entire timeline, and search by year to filter the timeline information and show a map of what the chosen county and the rest of Florida looked like at the time.
+It was also interesting learning how to use ImageMapster and OpenSeaDragon which are useful tools for this sort of project.

 <b>Current status:</b><br/>
 The project is mostly finished and will be implemented on the Florida Memory website, but is awaiting completion while our historian finishes up some of the data used for the county timeline histories.